hmunfru/fiware-sdc/doc/installation-guide.rst

 Now we are ready to build the SDC rpm and finally install it

-The SDC is a maven application so, we should follow following instructions:
+The SDC is a maven application so, we should follow the following instructions:

 - Download SDC code from github